LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 .. note:: For the OpenMP scheduling policies above that take a ``ChunkSize``
           parameter, the chunk size is optional.
-If not provided, the default chunk size that OpenMP applies will be used, which may be specific to the OpenMP implementaion in use.
+If not provided, the default chunk size that OpenMP applies will be used, which may be specific to the OpenMP implementation in use.
 For this case, the RAJA policy syntax is
-          ``omp_parall_for_{static|dynamic|guided}_exec``, which will result
+          ``omp_parallel_for_{static|dynamic|guided}_exec< >``, which will
-          in the OpenMP pragma
+          result in the OpenMP pragma
           ``omp parallel for schedule({static|dynamic|guided})`` being applied.

+RAJA contains other OpenMP policies, which we refer to as **partial policies**, since they need to be used in combination with other policies.
+Typically, they work by providing an *outer policy* and an *inner policy* as a template parameter to the outer policy.
+These give users flexibility to create more complex execution patterns.

-We provide an OpenMP CPU policy to create a parallel region in which to execute a kernel.
-It requires an **inner policy** that defines how the kernel will execute in parallel inside the region.
-This, so called, **outer policy** is described in the following table.
+RAJA provides an (outer) OpenMP CPU policy to create a parallel region in which to execute a kernel.
+It requires an inner policy that defines how a kernel will execute in parallel inside the region.

  ====================================== ============= ==========================
- OpenMP CPU Multithreading Policies     Works with    Brief description (**Outer Policies**)
+ OpenMP CPU Outer Policies              Works with    Brief description
  ====================================== ============= ==========================
  omp_parallel_exec<InnerPolicy>         forall,       Creates OpenMP parallel
                                         kernel (For), region and requires an